 - Stem Cell Therapy for Shoulder Arthritis

 The types of stem cells needed for treatment depend on the autoinflammatory vs autoimmune disease the patient is diagnosed with.
 However, (UC-MSC+) mesenchymal stem cells offer a viable alternative to invasive knee replacement surgery or hip replacement surgery.
 The Regeneration Center provides a safe and effective cell-based treatment for degenerative Arthritis that can quickly help relieve pain, problems, and unnecessary physical suffering.
-Usually, most adult females and men between 40 and 65 establish some cartilage and joint issues that result in osteoarthritis.
+Most adults aged 40-65 develop cartilage and joint degeneration that leads to osteoarthritis.
 These conditions can safely be treated today using UC-MSC+ Cells for Joint inflammation and Arthritis.

 Stem cell therapy for cartilage regeneration